Coincidence invariants and higher Reidemeister traces: Lefschetz Numbers

-where $\eta$ is the coevaluation for the dual pair $(M_+,T\nu_M)$ and $\epsilon$ is the evaluation \cite{DP, smc}.
-This trace is an example of the twisted traces in \cite{smc} that generalizes the trace in \cite{DP}.
-The homotopy class of the index is clearly trivial if $f$ and $g$ have no coincidences or are homotopic to maps without coincidences.
+\end{defn} The homotopy class of the index is clearly trivial if $f$ and $g$ have no coincidences or are homotopic to maps without coincidences.

-There is also a corresponding \emph{Lefschetz number}.
+There is also a corresponding \textbf{Lefschetz number}.
 It is the symmetric monoidal trace of the composite

 where $H_*(-)$ is rational homology or any other homology theory with a K\"unneth isomorphism.
-This trace is a generalization of the usual trace from linear algebra defined using the diagonal entries of a matrix determined by a basis

-Functoriality of the symmetric monoidal trace \cite{DP, smc} implies the following result. \begin{thmB} The map induced on homology by the coincidence index of $f$ and $g$ relative to $\theta$ is the same as the Lefschetz number of $H_*(f)$ and $H_*(g)$ relative to $H_*(\theta)$. \end{thmB} This theorem is the coincidence generalization of the familiar Lefschetz-Hopf result that compares topologically and algebraically defined invariants.
+\autoref{thm:funct-pres-dual} implies the following result. \begin{thmB} The map induced on homology by the coincidence index of $f$ and $g$ relative to $\theta$ is the same as the Lefschetz number of $H_*(f)$ and $H_*(g)$ relative to $H_*(\theta)$. \end{thmB} This theorem is the coincidence generalization of the familiar Lefschetz-Hopf result that compares topologically and algebraically defined fixed point invariants.
+As the index is zero for any pair of maps that are homotopic to coincidence free maps, this implies the usual statement that the Lefschetz number of coincidence free maps is zero.